Shinji Yoshino

 Shinji Yoshino (吉野 信次, Yoshino Shinji) was a bureaucrat, politician, and cabinet minister in the government of the pre-war Empire of Japan, as well as in post-war Japan.
 He was the younger brother of political theorist Sakuzō Yoshino, a major proponent of Taishō democracy.

-Background
+Early life and education

+Yoshino was born in what is now Ōsaki, Miyagi to a merchant family.
+He graduated from Tokyo Imperial University in 1913 with a degree in German law, and was accepted into the Ministry of Agriculture and Commerce.